kakyoism/karagen/README.md

 ## Limitations and Future Work

 - `Spleeter` needs to retrieve machine learning models from remote services, so it requires a stable internet connection (possiblly with a VPN in some countries), at least on the first run.
+To reduce the burden, we included a pretrained model in the distribution, but this may fall behind the upstream dev, so you might want to periodically remove the model so that `Spleeter` could have a chance to update it automatically.
 - We process the entire song, which may erase ALL the vocals including some backing vocals that you might intend to keep.
 A workaround is to do your own multi-track comping to mix in the original backing-vocal segments, using an external audio editor app such as [`Audacity`](https://www.audacityteam.org/).
 - We use the default parameters for the underlying algorithm, which isn't always perfect.
 For simplicity, we postpone the implementation of the parameter tweaks for power users until it proves absolutely necessary.
 - The output audio quality is bound by your input audio quality.
 Prefer using a high fidelity version of the song as your input file.
 Don't expect a better result just because the output format is `.wav` but your input is a low-bitrate `.mp3`.